-This weeks addition to the Inspired Interiors series is a gorgeous period home that’s given a contemporary update, while highlighting it’s traditional bones, giving new life to vintage pieces and remaining kid-friendly.
+This week’s addition to the Inspired Interiors series is a gorgeous period home that’s given a contemporary update, while highlighting its traditional bones, giving new life to vintage pieces, and remaining kid-friendly.
+Adding a modern touch with the lights in your house, along with the antique items, could help uplift the feel of your house.
+Getting in touch with experts in this domain (such as Modern Place or similar others) could assist you to attain the look you desire for your house!

 In the dining room vintage wooden chair frames were updated with white lacquer and upholstered in green velvet, which pops against the white.
 The dark dining table helps to ground the otherwise breezy space.
 The stunning green damask drapery ties the room together and brings in another traditional element with a modern twist.